KnowledgeForge/keymaker/docs/content/0.1.0/accessing-completions-chat-models.md

+---
+categories: ["docs"]
+weight: 50
+title: Accessing Completions and Working with Chat Models
+tags: ["how-to", "core"]
+series: ["Usage"]
+series_weight: 10
+lightgallery: true
+---
-# KeyMaker: Accessing Completions and Working with Chat Models
+# Accessing Completions and Working with Chat Models

 In this section, we will explore how to access completions and work with chat models in KeyMaker.